Worlds within Words

 But it doesn’t stay that way for long.
 In fact, from the moment you hear your first words, everything starts to change.
 The room shifts, the walls and ceiling expand, and color begins to bloom.

 A lifetime’s worth of sensation, emotion, and thought will pass through this private vantage, and through it all, language will serve as each moment’s translator.
 It will wrap itself around every social, physical, and metaphysical construct to deliver scale, quality, nuance, and meaning.
 It is the vehicle the helps us navigate our external and internal experience of the world.

-Studying linguistics at the College of Science puts the paintbrush and toolbox in your hands — to understand, interact with, and shape the room however you see fit.
+Studying linguistics at the College of Science puts the toolbox in your hands — to understand, interact with, and shape the room however you see fit.
 And if you feel so inclined, to also build a doorway so that others may share the space.